jusrob/docker-aid/README.md

-# docker-auto
+# docker-aid

-Automated docker update service
+Tool designed to help with the management of single docker host